-- When the enhanced audio redirection feature is disabled, only the default audio device with the name Citrix HDX Audio appears in the session. - The Mic and Webcam option in the Preferences dialog remains disabled by default.
+- When the enhanced audio redirection feature is enabled, Citrix Workspace app for Linux displays all local audio devices that are available in a session.
+You can switch to any of the available devices dynamically in a session. - The Mic and Webcam option in the Preferences dialog remains disabled by default.
 For information on how to enable mic and webcam, see Preferences.